ratheesh/dot-files/README.md

-README:
+##README:

-This is the readme for the my-linux-config GIT repository.
-This is to keep a copy of common and essential Linux Tools I use for my Linux developement at the work place and at home.
+This repository is a copy of common and essential Linux tools I use for my Linux developement at work place and home.

-Current ones are:

 	+------+----------+-------------------------+
 	|Sl No |Tool      |Installation target      |